 - Uncontested divorce in Illinois for a flat fee

 How do I prepare for the consultation?

 Whether a consultation is 15-minutes or one hour, it helps to prepare for a consultation by making a list of what is important to you, and related questions.
 What you don’t want to do is spend most of the consultation trying to think of questions to ask.

 How long will the consultation last?

-What time of day is the free divorce consultation?
+What time of day is the divorce consultation?

 How will we meet?

-The free 15-minute divorce consultation will take place on the phone.
+The brief consultation will take place on the phone.
 We don’t need to meet.
 However, if you do want to meet, there will be a charge for the consultation.